bhoomikhanderia/products-app/README.md

 - Redux
 - Redux-saga as middleware
 - Saas for CSS
-- Webpack as buid tool
+- Webpack as build tool
-- Bable as ES6 & JSX transpiler
+- Babel as ES6 & JSX transpiler
 - Jest as test runner
 - Enzyme as testing framework